hub714/multi-region-workshop/lab-3-mr-prep/README.md

 <pre>
 $ cd ~/environment/multi-region-workshop
-$ aws cloudformation deploy --stack-name second-region --template-file cfn/core.yml --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --region us-east-1
+$ aws cloudformation deploy --stack-name mm-secondary-region --template-file cfn/core.yml --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND --parameter-overrides IsDrRegion=true --region us-east-1
 </pre>

 Once it says CREATE_COMPLETE, navigate to the Outputs tab of the stack.
 Note the values of:
-* LikeServiceEcrRepo
+* SecondaryLikeServiceEcrRepo
-* MythicalServiceEcrRepo
+* SecondaryMythicalServiceEcrRepo

 2\.
 Update build scripts
 As part of the infrastructure automation, we gave you the application for both **core** and **like** services.
 You will now have to manually update the buildspec_prod.yml file to upload the container image to another region.